jojomani/ektos-ai/README.md

 Ektos AI is an innovative platform aimed at reducing biases in AI decision-making processes using a multi-layered machine learning framework and blockchain technology.
 The platform focuses on three main use cases: financial, healthcare, and human resources.

+## Project Architecture

+The Ektos AI platform consists of four main components: frontend, backend, machine learning, and blockchain.
+Here's an overview of how these components interact with each other:

+- The frontend is built using React and TypeScript and provides a user-friendly interface for interacting with the platform.
+- The backend is built using Node.js, Express.js, and TypeScript and handles API requests, data processing, and communication with the machine learning and blockchain components.
+- The machine learning component is implemented using Python and various libraries such as TensorFlow and scikit-learn.
+It trains and evaluates models for each use case and integrates with the backend for data processing and bias identification.
+- The blockchain component is implemented using Solidity and Ethereum and ensures the transparency and immutability of decision records.

 ## Features

 - Multi-layered machine learning framework for bias identification and mitigation